 For a more serene journey along the world-renowned Camino de Santiago, the coastal portion of Camino Portuguese—one of its routes—is the top pick.
-This unique path traces Spain’s scenic shoreline, guiding you through charming Atlantic fishing villages, rocky cliffs, and historic towns in the company of like-minded women over 8 days.
+This unique path traces Spain’s scenic shoreline, guiding you through charming Atlantic fishing villages, rocky cliffs, and historic towns in the company of like-minded women over 9 days.
 But the route is more than just a pretty face—it carries the weight of history, following in the footsteps of pilgrims, traders, and conquerors, who have traveled the path for centuries.
-Begin your journey in Oia, savoring delectable oysters, lobsters, and scallops, and conclude your pilgrimage in the holy Santiago de Compostela.
+Begin your journey in Oia, Spain, savoring delectable oysters, lobsters, and scallops, and conclude your pilgrimage in the holy Santiago de Compostela.
 Accommodations, most meals, and luggage transfers are arranged for you!

 Today you’ll be walking alongside a sandy beach for most of the day, with plenty of opportunities to stop in local cafes.
 You’ll then enter a typical Galician entrance of Vigo and its maze of streets before entering the city and its long sandy beach.

-Meals: Breakfast and dinner
+Meals: Breakfast

-Accommodation: Hotel Junquera
+Accommodation: Hotel or guesthouse

 You’ll be transferred from Vigo to the start of today’s walk in Redondela (10 km).
 Once there, you’ll join the traditional Camino Portuguese.
 You’ll start to see more pilgrims along the Camino, pass through typical Galician landscape with rural areas, and lush green eucalyptus forests.
 Before the halfway mark, you’ll cross Ponte Sampaio where Napoleon troops were defeated.
 Finally you’ll reach Pontevedra, with a lovely center, cider bars, and restaurants.

-Meals: Breakfast and dinner
+Meals: Breakfast

 Passing chestnut groves, the Camino runs parallel to the railway for a while.
 After passing through the hamlet of Ponte Cabras, you’ll encounter the rectory of Santa Maria de Alba, tucked away among pine and eucalyptus trees.
 Emerging from the dense woods of Lombo de Maceira, you’ll see a statue of Saint James the pilgrim.
 After passing through the lovely village of Tibo and its fountain, reach Caldas De Reis.

-Meals: Breakfast and dinner
+Meals: Breakfast

 Exiting the town, take a bridge over the river Umia that leads you to a fountain of hot springs water that has lent the town its name in Roman times.
 Camino continues gently uphill through the woods, to the hamlet of Santa Marina.
 Going downhill, cross the river Fonteno.
 Finally, following the Camino lined with pine trees, catch up again with the river as you arrive in Padron.
 Padron is famous for being the first land sighted by the ship bearing the body of St. James.

-Meals: Breakfast and dinner
+Meals: Breakfast

 The Camino passes through many small villages before arriving at the Baroque sanctuary of A Esclavitud.
 On a hilltop to the left, you’ll see abandoned ruins of Castro Lupario fort.
 Soon you’ll reach the oldest wayside crosses in Galicia.
 As you near Agro dos Monteiros, Santiago de Compostela spires come into view.
 Finally, the Camino goes by the ruins of the A Rocha Vella castle, before entering Santiago de Compostela.